oktadev/okta-blog/_source/_posts/2021-08-23-free-virtual-developer-day-auth-for-all.md

 ## Register to Participate in Developer Day

-If you haven’t already registered for Developer Day, please head to our [Developer Day website](https://www.okta.com/developerday/) to sign up – it’s free and virtual, so you can tune in from wherever you are.
+If you haven’t already registered, please head to our [Developer Day website](https://www.okta.com/developerday/) to sign up – it’s free and virtual, so you can tune in from wherever you are.
 And you can join our free, interactive learning sessions on August 25th by visiting the [Developer Day Labs livestream](https://developer-day.live/).

 I hope to see you there!